bendspoons/cordova-plugin-image-edit/README.md

 # Cordova Plugin for Editing Images / Pictures #

-- Currently only available for Android
-- iOS Version (Swift) is in development
+- Android (Java): Crop, Rotate, BlackWhite, Greyscale, Sharpness | Input: file and base64
+- iOS (Swift): Crop, Rotate (Draw Shape, NOT EXECUTED as of 11 05 2020), BlackWhite, Greyscale, Sharpness, Brightness | Input: file only
 - Quite nice UI, Colors and Icons
 - all Descriptions/Labels are in German
 - **!! under active Development !!**
+- **!!
+Currently the Callback Data is _NOT_ consistent between iOS and Android, im working on it !!**

 ## Installation ##